harshpreet14/IDC_409_ImageProcessing/README.md

 ## 📍Overview

 This project implements a face recognition-based attendance system using Python libraries.
-The system captures video from a webcam, recognizes faces, and updates attendance information in a csv file.
+The system captures video from a webcam, recognizes faces, and updates attendance information in csv file.
 ## Table of Contents
 1. [Setting up the Development Environment](#setting-up-the-development-environment)
 2. [Collecting Training Data](#collecting-training-data)